pivotal/docs-tap/app-sso/app-operators/troubleshooting.md

 ## Common issues

-### Misconfigured redirect uri
+### Misconfigured redirect URI

 #### Problem:
-When signing in, you see `Error: [invalid_request] OAuth 2.0 Parameter: redirect_uri`
+You see `Error: [invalid_request] OAuth 2.0 Parameter: redirect_uri` when signing in.

 #### Solution:
-The `redirectUri` of this `ClientRegistration` should refer to the URI of the Workload being registered.
+The `redirectUri` of this `ClientRegistration` must refer to the URI of the registered Workload.
 It does not refer to the URI of the AuthServer.

-### Misconfigured Identity provider clientSecret
+### Misconfigured identity provider clientSecret

 #### Problem:
-- When attempting to sign in you see `client.samples.localhost.identity.team redirected you too many times.`, it is possible that the client secret of an identity provider is misconfigured.
+- When attempting to sign in, you see `client.samples.localhost.identity.team redirected you too many times.` It might be because the client secret of an identity provider is misconfigured.
-- If you have access to the authserver logs, check to see if there is an entry with the text `"error":"[invalid_client] Client authentication failed: client_secret"`
+- If you have access to the authserver logs, verify if there is an entry with the text `"error":"[invalid_client] Client authentication failed: client_secret"`.

 #### Solution:
-- Validate the secret referenced by the `clientSecretRef` for this particular identity provider in your `authserver.spec`
+- Validate the secret referenced by the `clientSecretRef` for this particular identity provider in your `authserver.spec`.

 ### Missing scopes

 #### Problem:
-When attempting to fetch data after signing in to your application via AppSSO, you see `[invalid_scope] OAuth 2.0 Parameter: scope`
+When attempting to fetch data after signing in to your application by using AppSSO, you see `[invalid_scope] OAuth 2.0 Parameter: scope`.

 #### Solution:
 Add the required scopes into your `ClientRegistration` yaml under `spec.scopes`.

-*Note* Changes to the secret do not propagate to the `ClientRegistration`.
-If you recreated the `Secret` that contains the `clientSecret`, re-deploy the `ClientRegistration`.
+>**Note:** Changes to the secret do not propagate to the `ClientRegistration`.
+If you recreated the `Secret` that contains the
+`clientSecret`, re-deploy the `ClientRegistration`.